Emergency Food Supplies & Food Storage: An Overview

 Two condiments to add to your food storage are salt and sugar.

-While you can use honey as a kind of sugar, which likewise endures for a long time, sugar and salts are perfect for adding to food sources and are basic ingredients in numerous recipes.
+While honey can be used as a kind of sugar, which likewise endures for a long time, sugar and salts are perfect for adding to food sources and are basic ingredients in numerous recipes.

 17. Baking Soda

-Baking soda and baking powder last for a long period, yet again you want to contemplate if you want to cook portions of bread or doughy items when the world ends.
+Baking soda and baking powder last a long time.
+Yet again, consider whether you want to cook portions of bread or doughy items when the world ends.

 Certain individuals try not to stock an excessive number of things that require a ton of cooking.
 Hence, consider this before putting baking powder in your survival food storage.